Labour conference: Emily Thornberry backs Sir Keir Starmer over trans row

 "It is factually inaccurate [as] there are men who have cervixes," she said.
 "There are men who are trans.
 And they are men.
 It is just factually wrong [to say otherwise]."

-She said for people who identified as men with cervixes "often, frankly, have had quite a hard time in the way in which they live their lives", adding: "To then have some people still shouting at them saying, 'you are wrong, you are a woman, I don't care what you say', then I think we start getting into transphobia.
+She said people who identified as men with cervixes "often, frankly, have had quite a hard time in the way in which they live their lives", adding: "To then have some people still shouting at them saying, 'you are wrong, you are a woman, I don't care what you say', then I think we start getting into transphobia.

 "I think we need to have a little more tolerance and a little less shouting at each other, quite frankly.
 I am personally really sad that a great party like ours is having this kind of level of debate."